 In Case You're New Here...

-• For college basketball, the player-based model incorporates pace of play and both offensive and defensive metrics in order to predict the average margin of victory as well as the total number of points scored in the game.
-SideLine will make a graded money line pick on every game, where the A grades are always recommended plays but the others are only occasionally.
+- For college basketball, the player-based model incorporates pace of play and both offensive and defensive metrics in order to predict the average margin of victory as well as the total number of points scored in the game.

-• For MLB, the player based model uses historical and current season data that is rolled up to the team level based on current active rosters.
+- For MLB, the player based model uses historical and current season data that is rolled up to the team level based on current active rosters.
 It assumes normal starting lineups, so my recommendation for these predictions is to use them before starting lineups are announced (or only after seeing that the lineups are relatively normal).
-For players injured or coming off the IL, check the Notes cell in the Teams tab of the MLB Google Sheet to see if I have manually adjusted a roster to adjust for a move the team hasn't officially made yet.
 SideLine also pulls weather data in order to better predict the average number of runs scored in each game.
-Note that for MLB money line plays, I normally suggest a "selected" bet type unless the starting pitcher for the team you are backing is subpar.
+Note that for MLB money line plays, I normally suggest a "listed" bet type unless the starting pitcher for the team you are backing is subpar.
 This will give you a push if that pitcher doesn't start, and my results will reflect this practice.
-All run line and total bets operate as "listed", meaning that both pitchers listed in the Sheet must go for a play to be active, as this is the typical way sportsbooks (though not all) operate.
+All run line and total bets operate as "listed", meaning that both pitchers listed in the Sheet must go for a play to be active, as this is the typical way sharp sportsbooks (though not recreational books) operate.

 For other benefits beyond the predictions on every game as well as the free picks on the YouTube shows, visit DubClub.
 Benefits include the plays of the day, all model projections and picks, and access to our Discord server -- the best place for answers to your questions.
 I'm unable to always respond quickly to tweets and YouTube comments, but the Discord is like a text message -- if I'm able to be on my phone, I see it, and I'll respond.
 It's also a great place to get input from other sports bettors, along with Cousin Jared and your friend Jake.
 For college basketball and MLB, you'll get projections usually before noon the day before the games, allowing you to jump on early mispriced sides and totals.
 For college football this means model projections on Sunday afternoon in order for you to grab key numbers before they disappear early in the week.
 The prices tend to move towards my model (though not always!) so this can be a good resource to know when to jump on a number and when to wait it out.
 Getting the best of the number doesn't guarantee betting success, but it can be a big part of the puzzle.